 Since its discovery by the ancient Egyptians several centuries ago, gold has played an essential role in every civilization.
 It has been used for a lot of things, from ornaments of the rich to it being issued as some sort of currency.
 Since the U.S dollar became the world reserve currency, gold has played an even lesser role as a financial instrument and has become people’s go-to store of value.

 Like everything else that is traded, the gold market has had its ups and downs.
 Wild bull runs and long bear markets always happen as investors react to global financial news.
-Today, gold sells for over $1980, and 5 major price phases brought us here.
+As of December 2023, the highest price of gold sold for $2,171.36 an ounce, and 5 major price phases brought us here.

-Gold prices held steady around $1,980 per ounce, with an over 8% growth forecasted for March, as market participants projected that the current tightening cycle might be nearing its highest point for interest rates.
+Gold prices have held steady around the $2,000 per ounce mark, as market participants projected that the current tightening cycle might be nearing its highest point for interest rates.
 These assumptions were influenced by the reduction of global inflation worries and efforts by leading central banks to avert a more comprehensive financial crisis.
 This month, the increased demand for gold as a safe-haven asset was also prompted by the recent banking instability that originated with the collapse of two regional banks in the US.

 Regarding monetary policy, the US Federal Reserve implemented a 25 basis point rate rise at its March gathering, as anticipated, while alluding to only one additional rate hike.
 At the same time, a 40% probability is factored into money markets that the central bank will suspend rate increases in May, with rate reductions foreseen by the year’s close.
 As a result, investors are now focusing on essential US PCE data and statements from various Federal Reserve authorities to gain insight into the Fed’s future decisions.

 Let’s examine those phases mentioned earlier: